roshansamuel/saras/README.md

 # Saras - Finite difference solver

 Saras is an OpenMP-MPI hybrid parallelized Navier-Stokes equation solver written in C++.
-It uses the finite-difference method for calculating spatial derivatives and parallelized geometric multigrid method for solving the pressure Poisson equation.
+It uses the finite-difference method for calculating spatial derivatives and parallelized geometric multi-grid method for solving the pressure Poisson equation.

 All the source and library files for the Saras solver are contained in the following directories: